axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-http-nonjava/plugin-python-http-header/_index.md

 {{% alert title="Note" color="info" %}}

-Before you use the `python-http-header` plugin, make sure that your {{% productparam "abbrev" %}} appliance was compiled with Python support.
-If you installed {{% productparam "abbrev" %}} from a package, make sure that the subpackage containing Python support is also installed.
+Before you use the `python-http-header` plugin, make sure that your {{% param "product.abbrev" %}} appliance was compiled with Python support.
+If you installed {{% param "product.abbrev" %}} from a package, make sure that the subpackage containing Python support is also installed.

 {{% /alert %}}